urbas/bud/README.md

 Bud is currently in development.
 Release of version `1.0.0` is scheduled for June 2016.

-## Installation

-NuGet v3 must be installed and available on the `PATH` on all platforms.

-### Windows
+## Installing on Windows

 Install [Chocolatey](https://chocolatey.org/).

-Install NuGet v3.
+Install NuGet 3.3.0 or above (via chocolatey: `choco install nuget.commandline`).

-Invoke this command (requires administrative rights):
+Install Bud with this command (requires administrative rights):

 ```bash
 $ choco upgrade bud -version 0.5.0-pre-3 -pre
 ```

-### Linux and OSX
+## Installing on Linux and OSX

-1. Install nuget v3.
+1. Install nuget v3 (must be on `PATH`).

-1. Download the zip from: https://dl.bintray.com/matej/bud/bud-0.5.0-pre-3.zip
+1. Download the zip from https://dl.bintray.com/matej/bud/bud-0.5.0-pre-3.zip

 1. Extract the zip somewhere, say in `$HOME/.bud/bud-0.5.0-pre-3`.